Spear and Company Factory

 The building was listed on the New York State Register of Historic Places in 2017.
+The same year, it was added to the National Register of Historic Places as an example of an intact early 20th-century reinforced concrete factory complex.

 Original use

-The Regal Hat company of Chicago and the Spear Company of New York merged on May 1, 1920, to be known as the Regal-Spear Co., manufacturers of cloth headwear and children's novelties.
+The Regal Hat company of Chicago and the Spear Company of New York merged on May 1, 1920, to become the Regal-Spear Co., manufacturers of cloth headwear and children's novelties.
 The Spear company experienced labor unrest later in 1920 when the labor force was locked out of the Woodhaven factory in Ozone Park, Queens.
 At the time the company was listed as serving 22,000 customers.

 The factory building on 100 St., was once home to Regal-Spear Co., which produced hats and was touted as the largest cloth headwear house in the world.
 It was also home to the Columbia Wax Products Co., a manufacturer of novelty candles.
 It was later home to the Worksman bicycle manufacturer.
 Constructed in 1906 for Spear & Company, was one of the first cast-in-place concrete structures in New York City.